ronin-co/blade/README.md

 ## Temporary Limitations

 - You can already deploy Blade anywhere, but in terms of zero-config, Blade currently only works in containers.
-Zero-config support for Vercel, CloudFlare, and all other providers will land very soon.
+Zero-config support for Vercel, Cloudflare, and all other providers will land very soon.
 - Tailwind v4 (only v3) is not yet supported.
 Support will land very soon.
 - The experimental React version defined in our [examples](https://github.com/ronin-co/blade/tree/main/examples/basic) is currently required.
 Support for the latest stable version will follow very soon.